RIFO: Pushing the Efficiency of Programmable Packet Schedulers: Evaluation

-The proposed scheduler is resource-efficient, leaving the crucial resources of the switch for other purposes.
+\textbf{Low resource consumption and its implications.} The proposed scheduler is resource-efficient, leaving the crucial resources of the switch for other purposes.
 Many network functions are memory- and CPU- hungry; for example, separate queues are maintained for each tenant to enable multitenancy.
 More memory helps more accurate measurements of network streams; for example, the error of count sketches rapidly increases when the memory is insufficient.
 Memory is also used in stateful I/O and machine learning on edge.

-To emphasize resource efficiency, we report the amount of the resource consumption by \systemname and compare it with state-of-the-art systems such as AIFO and SP-PIFO on a Tofino switch. \systemname and AIFO use one FIFO switch to schedule the packets, while SP-PIFO does it with eight queues.
-Additionally, AIFO and SP-PIFO need to store multiple states to admit or order the packets.
+To emphasize resource efficiency, we report the amount of the resource consumption by \systemname and compare it with state-of-the-art systems such as AIFO and SP-PIFO on a Tofino switch implemented using \emph{bf-sde-9.11.0}. \systemname and AIFO use one FIFO switch to schedule the packets, while SP-PIFO does it with multiple strict priority queues.
+Additionally, AIFO and SP-PIFO need to store multiple states to admit the packets.
 More specifically, AIFO uses registers to keep the latest sampled packets, and SP-PIFO leverages them to maintain queue bounds.
 Table~\ref{tab:resource-consumption} shows that \systemname leverages significantly fewer resources than AIFO and SP-PIFO in all different resource types.
-For instance, while using \text{0\%} of switch TCAM similar to AIFO, \systemname needs 15.3x and 6.9x less SRAM compared with AIFO and SP-PIFO, respectively.
+For instance, \systemname needs 2.54x and 6.55x less SRAM compared with AIFO and SP-PIFO, respectively.

+\textbf{Bandwidth split.}\ \ We conduct the performance evaluation of \systemname on our hardware testbed, which comprises a \textit{Netberg Aurora 710} Tofino switch with a capacity of 3.2Tbps~\cite{netberg}.
+The switch connects two servers via \textit{Mellanox ConnectX-5} adapters utilizing 100Gbps links.
+The sender side operates on an 8-core Intel(R) Core(TM) i7-6900K CPU @ 3.20GHz, while the receiver side utilizes an Intel(R) Xeon(R) w7-3465X CPU.
+Both sender and receiver modules are developed using DPDK version 22.11.1~\cite{dpdk}.
+The servers run \textit{Ubuntu 22.04.3 LTS} operating system, with the Linux kernel version \textit{6.2.0-39-generic}.

+\ToNMinor{To demonstrate the prioritization capabilities of \systemname, we throttle the link capacity from the switch to the receiver to 15 Gbps, creating a congested scenario.
+This configuration enables us to examine how the system prioritizes high-priority packets under network constraints.
+While the hardware supports 100Gbps, the throttling allows us to simulate contention and evaluate \systemname’s handling of competing flows at various priorities, which would not be as evident under uncongested 100Gbps conditions.}

+We conduct bandwidth split tests without and with \systemname with four UDP flows, each at 15Gbps, over a bottleneck link.
+These flows have different priorities, as illustrated in previous works~\cite{sp-pifo-nsdi20,aifo-sigcomm21,hcsfg-nsdi21}.
+We initiate one flow every five seconds from the sender, where the packets of \textit{Flow 4} hold the lowest rank (highest priority), while those of \textit{Flow 1} hold the highest rank.
+With four concurrent flows, i.e., \textit{Flow 1} to \textit{Flow 4}, each with 15Gbps, we generate 60Gbps traffic from the source to the destination, thus creating a congested link.